 3 Easy Steps To An Online Will Checked By A Solicitor

-Step One: Honestly answer a set of simple questions.
+Step One: Honestly answer a set of simple questions relating to making a will online.

 Step Two: Review your answers and submit your results.
-You will only tender your payment when you are satisfied with the final product.
+You will only tender your payment when you are satisfied with the set up of the final product.
+These are important decisions regarding your final wishes of your investments and assets.

 Step Three: Your final document will be meticulously reviewed by a licensed solicitor before it is returned to you by e-mail or through the Post.
 Every document is reviewed and approved by a licensed and fully qualified UK solicitor.

 No need to download will templates and forms.
 We’ve got you covered.
-Simply tap the button below.
+Simply tap the button below to write a will online.

 Pricing – Cost of Doing an Online Will